aandresalvarez/go_to_prod/README.md

 # go_to_prod

-Project Design Review Checklist
+Move to Production Check List

-For REDCap Version > 7.3.0
+plug-in for REDCap Version > 7.3.0